2021 Styrian Grand Prix: Race

 Giovinazzi overtook Schumacher on third lap and Mazepin on the fourth lap to move up into fifteenth position.
 Ricciardo was overtaken by four other drivers on the seventh lap after a technical issue caused his McLaren to lose power.
-Pérez overtook Norris for third place on the tenth lap, with Bottas following him through a lap later.
+Ricciardo, who had moved up into eighth place from a starting position of thirteenth before his car lost power, described his start as "awesome" and the seventh-lap issues as "disheartening".
+Pérez overtook Norris for third place on the tenth lap, with Bottas following him through a lap later, with Norris focusing on managing his car's tyres.
 By this point Verstappen was ten seconds ahead of his teammate.
 Leclerc overtook Schumacher on the thirteenth lap and Mazepin on the fourteenth lap to move up into sixteenth position.
 Although cloud cover appeared over the track during the race, the weather remained warm enough for teams to have concerns about cooling their cars.
 Verstappen built a four-second lead from Hamilton and then slowed to the same pace as his pursuer.
 Mazepin made a pit stop on the twenty-first lap.
 Leclerc overtook Giovinazzi on the twenty-second lap and Ocon on the twenty-fourth lap to move up into fourteenth position.
 Verstappen's lead increased on the twenty-fifth lap when Hamilton almost lost control of his car following a tyre vibration.

 At the end of the twenty-fifth lap Russell, who had been in eighth position, had a pit stop which lasted eighteen seconds while the team recharged his car's pneumatic system.
 Russell's teammate Latifi also made a pit stop on the twenty-fifth lap.
 Giovinazzi had dropped behind Schumacher when he made a pit stop on the twenty-third lap, but got back past the Haas driver on the twenty-sixth lap.
 Pérez came into the pits for new tyres at the end of the twenty-sixth lap, however an issue changing the rear-left wheel meant his pit stop was slow, and when Bottas (who pitted one lap later) emerged from the pit lane he had gotten ahead of Pérez.
 Tsunoda also made a pit stop on the twenty-sixth lap, while Alonso and Vettel had pit stops on the twenty-seventh lap.
 Before Pérez pitted Hamilton could not make a pit stop without emerging behind the Red Bull driver.
 Hamilton made his first pit stop at the end of the twenty-eighth lap, with Verstappen doing the same on the following lap.
 Verstappen's existing advantage and the concise length of the circuit meant that Hamilton could not utilise the greater grip of fresh tyres to get ahead of Verstappen while the Red Bull was in the pit lane.
 Stroll also made a pit stop on the twenty-eighth lap, while Norris made his on the thirty-first lap and Schumacher made his on the thirty-third.